Effective: July 17, 2014

 Welcome to the Office of the State Auditor’s (OSA) website.
 Your personal privacy is one of our top priorities.
 The purpose of this policy is to provide you, the user, with notice of what information we collect on this website, what we do with the information, to whom it may be disseminated, and how you can access it.
 The following policy applies only to the use of the Mass.Gov and OSA website (mass.gov/auditor).
-Based on this information, you can make a decision about your use of this website.
+Based on this information, you can make a decision about your use of these websites.

 A Privacy Partnership